Let’s be honest with one another, most life coaches are struggling to make a decent living from coaching and most life coach websites suck.

 You don’t really need to know, you just need to get it changed over if you’re still stuck on HTTP.

-If you don’t not only will you find it difficult to rank, but Google sometimes puts an ugly red line through the HTTP element in the navigation bar and tells the world that your site isn’t safe.
+If you don’t not only will you find it difficult to rank, but Google is now telling the world your site isn’t safe by literally saying so in the navigation bar.

 All that means is that it automatically adjusts to the device it is being viewed on i.e. phone, tablet, desktop etc.